Jon Oliva: Early life

-The Oliva family moved around a lot when Jon and Criss were young, living in California for four years until moving to Florida in 1976.
+Oliva was born in The Bronx, New York City.
+His family moved around a lot when Jon and Criss were young, living in California for four years until moving to Florida in 1976.
 Much like his brother Criss, Jon found music his calling during the family's time in California.
 Starting off with his father's piano, Jon dabbled in guitars, pianos and drums before buying "a really ugly bass".
 Jon and Criss continued their musical exploits and played a block party, playing Kiss, Deep Purple and ZZ Top covers.
 Although originally the guitar player of the brothers, Jon quickly realized Criss's talent was superior to his and stuck to singing and swapped with his brother and played bass.

 Having been kicked out of high school in 1978, Jon needed a job, and was lucky enough to join a band called Metropolis, a band playing Bad Company and Alice Cooper cover songs.
 This gave Jon his first touring experience as the band played bars and clubs in various parts of Florida, but Jon quickly grew tired of the bars and clubs, leaving the band later that year.

 Jon and Criss re-united to form Avatar, out of their two most recent bands, Alien and Tower respectively.
 Avatar would later become Savatage.
 Earning the envy of most other Floridan bands due to their "awesome equipment", Avatar was originally a five-piece, with Jon on drums and vocals, and Criss on guitar.
 The band slowly drifted apart until Jon and Criss remained, and the two got jobs at "The Pit", a practice shack where they met Steve Wacholz.
 Wacholz was very familiar with the Oliva brothers, who he first met in 1977.
 He saw Criss play at a local high school and was blown away.
 Very soon after, he auditioned for Jon's band, Alien.
 When he got to the audition, Wacholz recognized Criss and Jon as part of the band who had impressed him so much at the high school show.
 Steve would eventually join a new version of Avatar, joined later by bass player Keith Collins, who originally knew the band as they hired his equipment.
 Jon felt restrained by playing instruments and subsequently stuck to being the band's lead vocalist.